 We all know the numerous benefits of getting enough rest and sleep.
 If you sleep well, you’ll likely wake up feeling energized and reinvigorated.
-However, not getting enough sleep can contribute to chronic tiredness, memory loss, and numerous health problems.
+However, not getting enough sleep can contribute to tiredness, memory issues, and other problems.

 Your bedtime rituals can determine how your sleep will be.
 For example, if you do work just before bedtime, your brain will get all fired up, and it will be difficult to get deep and restful sleep.